dynacylabs/github_fork_syncer/README.md

 - 🛡️ **Safe operations** with force-with-lease and conflict handling
 - ⚙️ **Flexible configuration** via environment variables or files
 - 🏗️ **Auto-directory creation** and repository cloning
+- ⏰ **Simple scheduler** using sleep loops instead of cron for better container compatibility

 ## 🚀 Quick Start